Taiwan leader says island will not bow to China - RFI

 Tensions have risen to their highest in decades under Chinese President Xi Jinping, who broke off official communication with Taipei following Tsai's election five years ago and ramped up economic, diplomatic and military pressure.

-There has been another flare-up with a significant uptick in flights by Chinese fighter jets and nuclear-capable bombers into Taiwan's air defence identification zone (ADIZ).
+The latest flare-up has been a surge in flights by Chinese fighter jets and nuclear-capable bombers into Taiwan's air defence identification zone (ADIZ).

-Beijing sent some 150 sorties into the zone in the days surrounding China's own National Day on 1 October -- a record number.
+Some 150 sorties were made into the zone in the days surrounding China's own National Day on 1 October -- a record number.

 - 'Complete reunification' -